Alan Kulwicki: 1990–1991

-The next race, the Motorcraft Quality Parts 500, was at Atlanta, and Kulwicki caught a break that would result in a long-term partnership.
-Kulwicki placed his unsponsored #7 on the pole for the race, for which 47 cars attempted to qualify.
-Among these was the #82 Hooters Ford, which was being driven by Mark Stahl (like Kulwicki, an owner-driver) and had failed to qualify for the first three events of the season.
-Atlanta Motor Speedway was considered to be Hooters’ home track, as the restaurant chain is based in Atlanta, and having a car make the event would help give them some visibility both at the track and for the home television audience.
-They would not get it from Stahl, as he once again failed to qualify.
+One of forty-seven drivers to attempt to qualify, Kulwicki qualified on the pole position.
+Among the seven cars that did not qualify for the race was the No. 82 Ford driven by Mark Stahl, another owner-driver.
+As it so happened, he was sponsored by the restaurant chain Hooters, which was based in Atlanta and also sponsored one of the track's Cup Series races.
+Since both sides had needs to be fulfilled, with Hooters wanting their brand on a car in race held at its home track and Kulwicki seeking funding to keep his operation alive, they both agreed to terms for the Hooters sponsorship to be carried on the #7.
+The principals agreed to at least a one-race deal, which became a much longer-term deal when Kulwicki recorded an eighth-place finish in the race.

-Since Hooters executives desired a spot in the race, and Kulwicki needed a sponsor, both sides met to discuss terms for the polesitter.
-The principals agreed to at least a one-race deal, which became a much longer term deal when Kulwicki recorded an eighth-place finish in the race.
 Later in the season, Kulwicki won the Bristol night race for his third career win.
-In 29 races, he had eleven top 10 finishes, four poles, and finished 13th in the points.
+In addition to the win, Kulwicki finished the season with eleven top-ten finishes, four poles, and a thirteenth-place points finish.

-1992 NASCAR Winston Cup Championship
+1992: Championship Season

 Kulwicki started out the year by having to take one of two provisional starting positions at the Daytona 500; he ended up finishing fourth.
 He passed Dale Jarrett with 27 laps left at the Food City 500 race on April 5 at Bristol to take a narrow victory.
 It was his fourth Winston Cup victory.
 After that race, he never left the top five in season points.
 Andrews attributed Kulwicki's consistently strong finishes to the steady performance of newly adopted radial tires throughout their lifespan.
 He said, "It was hard to control them, and the driver's ability to work with that car during practice in order to get the car set up meant so much more than it ever did."
-Kulwicki's second victory in the season was at the first race at Pocono.
+Kulwicki's second victory in the season was at the first race at Pocono, which was the first time he had won on a superspeedway.
 Discounted as a contender for the season championship during the year, Kulwicki was expected to fade from contention as Bill Elliott and Davey Allison, both of whom had won more races than Kulwicki and who had traded the points lead between them, were both having strong seasons and looked to be the favorites for the Winston Cup.
-He did not, however, and remained in the top 5 in the series standings.
+He did not, however, and remained in the top-five in the series standings.

 He qualified on the pole position for the Peak AntiFreeze 500 race on September 20 at Dover, but crashed early in the race and finished 34th.
-At the conclusion of the race, Kulwicki trailed points leader Elliott by 278 points.
+At the conclusion of the race, Kulwicki trailed points leader Elliott by 278 points and second place Allison by 124.
 He seemed to resign himself to another season without a championship, saying to reporters, "This probably finishes us off in the championship deal."